 When an elderly loved one begins needing part- or full-time care, it places a new stress on a family.
 When multiple family members live in the same vicinity, there is a great advantage of being able to share the responsibilities involved in caring for someone.
 If the family is willing to share the duty of caring for their loved one, complications may eventually arise as family members conflict over coordinating this care.
-It is important that a family recognises this hazard from the start, and take preemptive measures to avoid conflict:
+It is important that a family recognises this hazard from the start, and take preemptive measures to avoid conflict in family caregiving:

 - Be clear about division of care duties.